Orbit Closures and Invariants: Separability of

 \begin{proof} Clearly $T_x(G\cdot x)\cap T_xX^H\supseteq T_x(N_G(H)\cdot x)$, so the content here is in the reverse inclusion.
 First we claim that $X^H$ has good dimension for the $N_G(H)$-action.
-To see this, observe that $\ovl{G\cdot X^H}= X$ by the surjectivity assertion of Theorem~\ref{thm:normaliso}, so every closed $G$-orbit in $X$ meets $X^H$ by Lemma~\ref{lem:closedcrit}.
+To see this, observe that $\ovl{G\cdot X^H}= X$ by the surjectivity assertion of Theorem~\ref{thm:normaliso} (which does not depend on hypothesis (d)), so every closed $G$-orbit in $X$ meets $X^H$ by Lemma~\ref{lem:closedcrit}.
 As $H$ is a principal stabilizer for $X$, we must have $G_x= H$ for generic $x\in X^H$, and it follows from Proposition~\ref{prop:htog} that generic $N_G(H)$-orbits in $X^H$ are closed, as required.
 We now see from Remark~\ref{rem:stableopen} that

 for generic $x\in X^H$.
 Now $\pi_{X,G}$ and $\pi_{X^H,N_G(H)}$ are separable (Lemma~\ref{lem:fnfldquot}), and it follows from this and from Eqn.\ (\ref{eqn:orbfibre}) that for generic $x\in X^H$, $d_x\pi_{X,G}$ is surjective at $x$ with kernel $T_x(G\cdot x)$ and $d_x\pi_{X^H,N_G(H)}$ is surjective at $x$ with kernel $T_x(N_G(H)\cdot x)$.